-In 2018, 95,885 options granted to employees under equity incentive plans of the Company have been exercised and 95,885 new shares have been issued from the conditional capital for equity plans at par value of 1/13th of a Swiss franc per share.
-Changes to articles (5) Par Value and Number of Shares and (5c) Conditional Share Capital for Equity Plans in the Articles have not been recorded yet with the Swiss Commercial Register as of the reporting date to reflect these exercises and issuances.
+In 2018 and 2019, 95,885, respectively 26,420 options granted to employees under equity incentive plans of the Company have been exercised and 95,885, respectively 26,420 new shares have been issued from the conditional capital for equity plans at par value of 1/13th of a Swiss franc per share.
+As of the reporting date, changes to articles (5) Par Value and Number of Shares and (5c) Conditional Share Capital for Equity Plans in the Articles have not been recorded yet with the Swiss Commercial Register for 11,941 of these options and shares to reflect their exercises and issuances.

-For further information on changes in capital in 2018, 2017 and 2016, including changes in reserves, refer to the consolidated statements of changes in equity as well as to note 11 of the consolidated financial statements on pages 100 and 115, respectively, of this annual report.
+For further information on changes in capital in 2019, 2018 and 2017, including changes in reserves, refer to the consolidated statements of changes in equity as well as to note 13 of the consolidated financial statements on pages 90 and 109, respectively, of this annual report.